SciML/SciMLDocs/docs/src/highlevels/parameter_analysis.md

 ## GlobalSensitivity.jl: Global Sensitivity Analysis

-Derivatives calculate the local sensitivity of a model, i.e. the change in the simulation's outcome if one was to change the parameter with respect to some chosen part of the parameter space.
-But how does a simulation's output change "in general" with respect to a given parameter?
+Derivatives calculate the local sensitivity of a model, i.e. the change in the simulation's outcome if one were to change the parameter with respect to some chosen part of the parameter space.
+But how does a simulation's output change “in general” with respect to a given parameter?
 That is what global sensitivity analysis (GSA) computes, and thus [GlobalSensitivity.jl](https://github.com/SciML/GlobalSensitivity.jl) is the way to answer that question.
 GlobalSensitivity.jl includes a wide array of methods, including: